AnneSWarlaumont/homebank-child-voc-cleaning/InstructionsForListeners.md

-This document will provide instructions for listeners, such as research assistants, to set up and perform the listening task.
-For now I'm assuming you're on a Mac like me.
+**This document provides instructions for listeners, such as research assistants, to set up and perform the listening task.**

+For now I'm assuming you're using a Mac.

 The first thing you should do is to install anaconda (https://www.anaconda.com/), so that you will have the necessary packages, such as scipy.